mdabrowski1990/uds/docs/source/pages/knowledge_base/can.rst

 ````````````````
 Mixed CAN Addressing Format (just like Extended CAN Addressing Format) is used when direct communication with servers
 is not possible - a client (Diagnostic Tester) is not connected to the same CAN network as server(s),
-therefore one or more ECU Gateways are use to pass on the packets/messages.
+therefore one or more ECU Gateways are used to pass on the packets/messages.

 When Mixed CAN Addressing Format is used, then the value of **the first byte of a CAN frame is an address extension** of
 :ref:`Network Address Information <knowledge-base-n-ai>`.
-**The Value of the address extension shall be the same for each for transmitted and received packets.**
+**The balue of the address extension shall be the same for each for transmitted and received packets.**

 .. note:: :ref:`Network Protocol Control Information <knowledge-base-n-pci>` is placed in the **second byte** of
   :ref:`CAN frame data field <knowledge-base-can-data-field>` if mixed addressing format is used.

-Following parameters specifies :ref:`Network Address Information <knowledge-base-n-ai>` for
+Following parameters specify :ref:`Network Address Information <knowledge-base-n-ai>` for
 Extended CAN Addressing Format:

 - CAN ID - informs about addressing type, transmitting and receiving nodes within the network